-The classification system for these programmes is as follows:
+The classification system for the MSc, Postgraduate Diploma and Postgraduate Certificate in Data Science and Artificial Intelligence is as follows:

-Distinction

-Merit

-Pass
+Distinction; Merit; Pass.

 Specific rules for the classification of awards are given in the Programme Regulations, under Scheme of Award.